amirahnasihah/amirahnasihah/README.md

 ![follow](https://visitor-badge.glitch.me/badge?page_id=amirahnasihah.amirahnasihah&left_color=grey&right_color=yellow)

 <br>

+During my time as a student, I doing a lot of tasks that involved with accounting software and related tools.
+Then, I realised that technology and software has pumped me to explore more which make my favorite for coding in Python.

 - 👋 hi, i’m @amirahnasihah.
 - 👀 i started coding at age 24 and a little woman from Malaysia seeking for employment.
-- 💞️ i’m looking for a small collaboration on project or any freelance work to rocket my basic skills especially on Python
+- 💞️ i’m also looking for a small collaboration on project or any freelance work to rocket my basic skills especially on Python.
 - 📫 email: amirahnasihah97@gmail.com
 - 📚 open resources: [pdfdrive.com](https://www.pdfdrive.com/) - books heaven
 - 📜 CV: [Resume - Contact Redacted](https://github.com/amirahnasihah/amirahnasihah/files/7830495/Resume-Nor-Amirah-Nasihah-Binti-Nazili.-.Redacted.Pic.pdf)